Theory of Information

 1 should be the most frequent bid - this is far from true in ACOL.

-In conclusion if the principles of information are ever taken to the limit in a bidding system even beta ACOL would be shown up but we would have totally artificial system - harder to master and likely more prone to disaster even fro EXPERTS!
+In conclusion if the principles of information are ever taken to the limit in a bidding system even beta ACOL would be shown up but we would have totally artificial system - harder to master and likely more prone to disaster even for EXPERTS!
+So with BETA we respect the theory up to a point but stay away from letting complexity takeover from naturalness!

-What of beta ACOL as compared to ACOL, well I claim a definite improvement!
+What of BETA as compared to ACOL, well I claim a definite improvement!
 Consider these:

 The above is not an exhaustive list! and Its also arguable that the EBU's straightjackets have and still will resist innovation in an over-protective attitude towards ACOL.

-I strongly advocate that beginers in bridge learn a 5 card major bidding system SAYC or even PRECISION which will be a much quicker, easier and more effective entry to competitive bridge.
+I strongly advocate that beginers in bridge learn a 5 card major bidding system SAYC which provides a much quicker, easier and more effective entry to competitive bridge.
 ACOL on the other hand demands far more experience to succeed putting beginners in a very weak position at the table!

-Worldwide bridge as seen on BRIDGEBASE for example are largely 5 card major systems and even strong NT.
+Worldwide bridge as seen on BRIDGEBASE for example are largely 5 card major systems and strong NT.
 A much more comfortable envirnment for beginners than the local clubs in the UK pushing and protecting ACOL.
-The lockdown may well have brought this to the attention of many a bridge player in the UK in the last 18 months!
+The lockdown may well have brought this to the attention of many a bridge player in the UK